mooofin/God-of-War-Ragnarok/README.md

-God of War: Ragnarok Cheat Table & VRAM Bypass
-This guide provides instructions on how to use the cheat table and enable the VRAM bypass for God of War: Ragnarok.
-These tools allow you to modify in-game values and bypass VRAM restrictions for smoother gameplay.

-Requirements
-Cheat Engine

-Download and install Cheat Engine.
-Cheat Table

-Download the cheat table from this repository or a trusted source.
-Game Settings

-Ensure the game is running in Windowed or Borderless Window mode for easier debugging.
-Admin Privileges

-Run both Cheat Engine and the game with administrative privileges.
-Steps to Use the Cheat Table
-Launch the Game

-Start God of War: Ragnarok and load your save.
-Attach Cheat Engine

-Open Cheat Engine.
-Click the Process List icon (computer icon in the top-left).
-Select the game process (e.g., GOWR.exe) from the list and click Open.
-Load the Cheat Table

-Click File > Load, then open the downloaded cheat table file (.CT).
-Activate Scripts and Cheats

-Expand the cheat table entries in Cheat Engine.
-Enable desired cheats by checking the corresponding boxes (e.g., Infinite Health, Unlimited Resources).
-Enabling VRAM Bypass
-The VRAM bypass removes restrictions that prevent the game from running on GPUs with insufficient memory.
-Follow these steps:

-Locate the VRAM Bypass Script

-In the cheat table, find the entry labeled VRAM Bypass or similar.
-Activate the Script

-Check the box next to VRAM Bypass.
-This modifies the game’s memory to override VRAM checks.
-Verify Changes

-Restart the game if required and ensure that VRAM-related issues are resolved.
-Troubleshooting
-Cheat Engine Fails to Attach:
-Ensure you’re running both Cheat Engine and the game with administrative privileges.
+🎮 God of War: Ragnarok Cheat Table & VRAM Bypass Guide Ready to unlock God of War: Ragnarok's full potential?
+This guide shows you how to wield the power of Cheat Engine and bypass those pesky VRAM limits.
+Whether you're looking for infinite hacks or smoother gameplay, we’ve got you covered! 💪⚡

+What You'll Need
+Before we start flexing those Odin-like powers, make sure you’ve got:

+Cheat Engine 🛠️

+Download from Cheat Engine.
+It’s your magic hammer for hacking memory.
+Cheat Table 📜

+Grab the cheat table from this repo (or a reliable source).
+Admin Mode Activated 🔐

+Run Cheat Engine and the game as Administrator because gods need authority too.
+Game in Windowed/Borderless Mode 🖥️

+Makes it easier to see what you’re messing with.
+Unleashing the Cheat Table
+It’s time to unlock god mode!
+Follow these steps to rule Midgard:

+Boot Up the Game 🚀

+Fire up God of War: Ragnarok and load your save.
+Summon Cheat Engine 🧙‍♂️

+Open Cheat Engine and click the glowing computer icon (Process List).
+Find GOWR.exe and hit Open.
+Load the Cheat Table 📂

+In Cheat Engine, go to File > Load and choose your .CT file.
+Activate Your Powers 🔥

+Look for fun hacks like Infinite Health, Unlimited Rage, or Max Resources.
+Click the checkboxes to unleash them.
+The Mighty VRAM Bypass
+Is your GPU crying under the weight of the Nine Realms?
+Let’s silence the whining with the VRAM bypass:

+Locate the VRAM Bypass Script 🛡️

+In the cheat table, find the VRAM Bypass option (look for something epic-sounding).
+Flip the Switch ⚡

+Check the box, and just like that, your game no longer cares about VRAM limits.
+Who needs restrictions anyway?
+Test Your Divine Intervention ✅

+Restart the game if needed and watch it run like a dream.
+You’re now free to conquer in style.
+Troubleshooting the Trickery
+Cheat Engine Can’t Attach:
+Double-check you’re in admin mode.
+The gods frown upon weak privileges.

 Game Crashes:
-Only activate cheats that are compatible with your version of the game.
+Some scripts might be misaligned with your game version.
+Only activate what you need.

 VRAM Bypass Not Working:
-Confirm that the script is properly enabled and matches your game version.
+Ensure the bypass script matches your game version.
+If all else fails, rage like Kratos and reload!

-Disclaimer
-Using cheats may affect your gaming experience and could potentially lead to crashes or bugs.
-Always use mods and cheats responsibly and only in single-player modes to avoid violating game policies.